NL66278/l10n-netherlands/l10n_nl_postcodeapi/README.rst

 More info about the lookup service here: http://www.postcodeapi.nu/

+The check on zipcode will not throw Errors in the user-interface, for conditons like invalid or not set Api key parameter, failing connections, or errors like the maximum number of lookups done.
+But these will cause warnings or errors in the log.
+User preventable errors, like wrong zipcodes will lead to validation errors.

 Installation
 ============
 This module depends on the module partner_street_number, which will split